100th Anniversary Celebration

-This is a beginning of a group project that we would like to develop and submit to the Fuller Craft Museum exhibition or show at the Charles River Industrial Museum.
-It is a way to bring our members together to create a piece for the 100th Celebration exhibition that gives each member an opportunity to contribute.
+We would like to submit the work to the Fuller Craft Museum exhibition or show it at the Charles River Industrial Museum.
+It is a way to give all members an opportunity to be represented.
 There is no fee for members to join this project, all are welcome to weave, stitch and share in this block party.

-The committee agreed on a theme for the project that represents how we feel about home and security in this pandemic.
+The theme for the project represents how we feel about home and security in this pandemic.
 The presentation format will be as an ‘ART Quilt’ to meet the maximum dimension of 60” X 60”.
 The quilt or quilts made will be assembled in Attic Windows pattern as our collective, but featuring individual views of the world, based on personal expressions about “home and security”.
 (Depending on YOU, we can submit up to 3 pieces to the Fuller Craft Museum)